LoganLeopold/hugo-challenge-back/README.md

 1. Run your git clone in the directory of your choice.
 2. cd into project root
 3. npm install the dependencies
-4. Use "npm run start" from the command line to start the server.
+4. Use "npm run start" from the command line in the root of the project to start the server.
 5. Open/refresh the [React App](https://github.com/LoganLeopold/hugo-challenge-front) to see the FE populated with your local seeded Postgres DB.